akashsingh005006/ETH-AVAX-project3/README.md

 ## Getting Started

 ### Installing
-To interact with AkashToken:
+To interact with DegenToken:

-** Set up Remix.
+1.Set up Remix

-* visit Remix.
+Visit Remix.

-* create a new solidity file,e.g.,module3project.sol.
+Create a new Solidity file, e.g., module3project.sol.

+2.Copy and Paste Code

+Insert the contract code into module3project.sol.

+3.Compile and Deploy

+Compile the code using the "Solidity Compiler" tab.

+Deploy the contract using the "Deploy " tab.
 * Any modifications needed to be made to files/folders

 ### Executing program